SuperCharge81/Seconds-of-Chance/content/Notes-by-Session/Session-5-notes.md

 ---

 > [!disclaimer]
-> Session "6" ended up being very short, and mostly inclueded touching up on loose ends from session 5.
+> Session "6" ended up being very short, and mostly included touching up on loose ends from session 5.
 As such, I have lumped both sessions into this page

 # Wednesday